 Programme results and highlights

-- The Soil Conditioning Index (SCI) improved by 4%.
+- Soil quality has improved slightly as measured by the Soil Conditioning Index (SCI), while topsoil erosion reduced by 1%.
 SCI is a tool used to gauge organic matter levels in soil, which is an important metric as organic matter is a primary indicator of soil quality, the capacity to sustain plant productivity.
 Soil organic matter is an important factor in carbon sequestration, the long-term storage of carbon dioxide, and efforts to tackle global climate change.

 - Nitrogen use efficiency measures the efficiency with which soil nitrate-N from fertilizer, crop residue, manure, and soil organic matter, is converted into grain-N. Nitrogen use efficiency continues to be considered advanced within the industry at 0.93 pounds of Nitrogen per bushel; a 1% increase from 2019.

 *While we have 1.5 million acres in the programme, we report results from ‘retained acres’ which are those acres that were in the programme in 2019 and 2020.
 Retained acres in 2020 were 1.24 million, representing an 86% grower retention rate, which we believe speaks to the value our partners see in the programme.